kooscode/srgh-matrix-trinity/README.md

 - When the system resets and starts boot the RESET pin goes HIGH and stays HIGH
 - This is also the pin where the 5ns glitch pulse gets injected  by pulling it LOW
 #### POST (Matrix B >> XBOX Post Bit 1)
-- Every post message to the XBOX's 8-Bit post bus, the value gets incremented by 1
+- With every post message sent to the XBOX's 8-Bit post bus, the value gets incremented by 1
 - The POST pad is only connected on a single bit of XBOX 8-Bit Post bus - Bit[1]
 - Connecting to Bit[1], means every SECOND post will toggle this pin HIGH/LOW
 - This means you can count posts by counting every rising and falling edge of a single pin